 - Employee Term Life Insurance;

 - Spouse Term Life Insurance;

 - Child Term Life Insurance;

 - Accidental Death & Dismemberment Insurance (Employee, Spouse, Child)

 - Special Purpose Accident Insurance

 - Special Risk and Accident Insurance

 - Management Personal Accident Insurance (For Management, Specialist and Officer employees)

-- Voluntary Personal Accident Insurance (for flight attendants and pilots)
+- Voluntary Accidental Death & Dismemberment Insurance (for flight attendants and pilots)

 - Terrorism and Hostile Act Accident Insurance

 All benefit claims must be submitted in such written or electronic format and must contain such information as may be prescribed by the Claim Administrator.
-After the Claim Administrator has reviewed the claim for benefits and obtained any other information that it deems necessary or relevant, the Claim Administrator shall notify you within a reasonable period of time not to exceed 90 days after receipt of the acceptance or denial of the claim.
-The 90-day period during which a claim for benefits is reviewed may be extended by the case manager or Claim Administrator for up to 90 days, provided the Claim Administrator both determine that such an extension is necessary due to matters beyond the control of the Plan and you are notified of the extension prior to the expiration of the initial 90-day period of the time and date by which the Plan expects to render a decision.
-If prior to the end of the initial 90-day extension the Plan Administrator determines that a decision cannot be reached within the initial extension period, the period for making the decision can be extended for up to an additional 90-day period provided the Claim Administrator notifies you or your designated representative of the circumstances requiring the extension and the date by which a decision will be made.
-If your claim for benefits is denied, in whole or in part, the Claim Administrator shall notify you of the denial in writing and shall advise you of the right to appeal the denial and to request a review.
-The notice shall contain:
+After the Claim Administrator has reviewed the claim for benefits and obtained any other information that it deems necessary or relevant, the Claim Administrator will notify you within a reasonable period of time not to exceed 90 days after receipt of the acceptance or denial of the claim.
+The 90-day period during which a claim for benefits is reviewed may be extended by the case manager or Claim Administrator for up to 90 days, provided the Claim Administrator both determines that such an extension is necessary due to matters beyond the control of the Plan and you are notified of the extension prior to the expiration of the initial 90-day period of the time and date by which the Plan expects to render a decision.
+If your claim for benefits is denied, in whole or in part, the Claim Administrator will notify you of the denial in writing and will advise you of the right to appeal the denial and to request a review.
+The notice will contain:

-- Specific reasons for the denial; - Specific references to the Plan provisions on which the denial is based; - A description of any information or material necessary to perfect the claim; - An explanation of why this material is necessary; and - An explanation of the Plan's appeal and review procedure, including a statement of the participant's right to bring a civil action under section 502(a) of ERISA, as amended, following an adverse benefit determination on review.
+- Specific reasons for the denial; - Specific references to the Plan provisions on which the denial is based; - A description of any information or material necessary to perfect the claim; - An explanation of why this material is necessary; and - An explanation of the Plan's appeal and review procedure, including a statement of the participant's right to bring a civil action under ERISA section 502(a) of ERISA following an adverse benefit determination on review.